 And I feel safer when that happens.

-That makes me feel safer, because I I don't want to be locked up for bullshit and rotten jail.
+That makes me feel safer because I don't want to be locked up for bullshit and rot in jail, but at least, you know, at least they didn't stay there forever.

-So yeah, I feel better.
+So, yeah, I feel better.

-Well, the Nobel Prize winner was selected really at the beginning of the week, so uh Trump didn't have a chance.
+Well, the Nobel Prize winner was selected really at the beginning of the week.

-Yeah, yeah, you you'd want to be in hiding.
+Yeah, you'd want to be in hiding.

-Um, and the nominations, I think the nominations were in January or something.
+And the nominations, I think the nominations were in January or something.

-Now, some people said, Scott, don't you know that Trump wasn't nominated in January, so there was no way that he could have been selected.
+Now, some people said, Scott, don't you know that Trump wasn't nominated in January?

 Well, he probably was nominated.